freckletonj/uniteai/todo/006_license.md

 - GPL?

-- Free license, but you all get to pay me royalties once you make >$1M? (see: Falcon LLM, pre-sensibility).
+- Free license, but you all get to pay me royalties once you make >$1M? (joke, this is how Falcon LLM started).